philippe-heitzmann/Business_Case_Study_HomeDepot_Lowes/README.md

 # Business Case Study - Analyzing and predicting new store locations for Lowe's and Home Depot

+## Background

-### In this case study, we will be put in the shoes of a consultant looking to understand some of the factors that Lowe's and Home Depot look to when deciding to build new stores.
+##### In this case study, we will be put in the shoes of a consultant looking to understand some of the factors that Lowe's and Home Depot look to when deciding to build new stores.
 We will then use this strategy to advise a new competitor we will call 'Tool Time' on where this new entrant should build its next five stores based on this information on Home Depot and Lowe's.

-##### This case study will be split into the following subsections:
+## Case Study Outline

 1. Exploratory Data Analysis & creating a map of stores
 1. Identifying relationships between variables with linear regression model